ColeGGilbert/COMP140-PROJECT-Ion/README.md

 (c) 2014 by Korneliusz Jarzebski

 ## License
-As I am under no contractual oblication to keep the repository and work privated, I am allowing for anyone to use my work in their own projects with the correct reference to authorship, therefore I have chosen the MIT license.
+As I am under no contractual obligation to keep the repository and work privated, I am allowing for anyone to use my work in their own projects with the correct reference to authorship, therefore I have chosen the MIT license.
 This way, my work with using the gyroscope output communication with unity from the arduino can be used by anyone that needs a similar solution.